-Honestly, since Melanie and Baltic Club attend markets in Canada and US, we've been relatively astonished by the global experiences we lived.
+Honestly, we've started attending markets in Canada and in the US, we've been relatively astonished by the global experiences we've lived.
 Among a lot of positive points, some negative ones made me think about new ways to enjoy, prepare and live markets today.

 But first, let's point what I consider as progression axises to work on:

 - I've noticed an overall lack of continuous enthusiasm from attendees and visitors during the events (which I admit may be the result of my relentless optimism...)

 - The repetitiveness of the experience from a market to another as well as the type of setups and organization.

 - Sometimes, a lack of marketing preventing proper awareness of events.